davidd7/knowledge-based-synthetic-data-generation/README.md

 This software adds an autonomy layer and an abstraction layer on top of BlenderProc.

-With the autonomy layer:
+With the autonomy layer...
 * Programmers can program modules that define a form and API for a synthetic data generation pipeline
 * Process Experts can influence the generation process via a web-based UI
 * Other systemms can trigger trigger synthetic data generation via a REST API

-With the abstraction layer:
+With the abstraction layer...
 * Algorithms are split from expert knowledge
 * Algorithms become reusable
 * It is saved how a dataset was created